Start your Practice

 Considering starting a private practice in Occupational Therapy?
-This comprehensive guide explains the key steps to success – from planning and marketing, to growing your client base – in private practice occupational therapy.
-Learn how to build and run your own thriving practice.
+This comprehensive guide explains the key steps to success – from planning and marketing, to growing your client base – in private OT practice.
+It also provides insights into managing your practice efficiently and evaluating its performance.
+Let’s explore the strategies for a thriving OT practice.

 Key Takeaways

-Offering unique services like weekend events or specialized seminars can also differentiate your practice.
-These services can serve as a cash-based supplement to your business income, providing additional value to your clients while boosting your practice’s financial health.
+Building relationships with other healthcare providers, including physicians, psychologists, and social workers, can lead to a steady stream of patient referrals.
+Offering specialized OT services can serve as a cash-based supplement to your business income, providing additional value to your clients while helping you increase your OT income and overall practice financial health.
 Clearly defining your niche and offering specialized services creates a compelling reason for clients to choose your practice over others.

 Building a Business Plan for Your OT Practice